 Acts of punishment thus designate who is in our community by clearly defining who is not in our community.
 Social solidarity is purchased through the punishment of deviants. —Mark Colvin

 Deviant & Deviate

 Deviant and deviate share a common root (the Latin deviare “to wander off the road, swerve, deviate”) and have some similarities in meaning, but they differ in notable ways.
 Deviant has functioned in English as an adjective (since the 15th century) and as a noun (since the early 20th century), in each case with a sense that suggests a straying from an accepted norm or from what is considered standard behavior.
 In contrast to deviant’s socially prescriptive connotations, the verb deviate often implies a less judgmental sense of swerving from the usual way (as in “he never deviated from his routine of drinking coffee with breakfast.”)

 some studies show that many violent criminals begin exhibiting deviant behavior in early childhood

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'deviant'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'deviant.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.